-Wing Mountain (closed for the season), Crowley Pit (closed for the season), Peak View Overlook and Walker Lake Watchable Wildlife parking areas provide forest access for various winter activities.
+Wing Mountain (closed permanently), Crowley Pit (closed permanently), Peak View Overlook and Walker Lake Watchable Wildlife parking areas provide forest access for various winter activities.
 Snow play (sledding, tubing, building snowmen, etc.) is not permitted within the Arizona Snowbowl ski area or along Snowbowl Road.
 Parking is also not permitted along Hwy 180 except in designated areas.
 Please remember that all these sites have limited garbage service.
 Littering is against the law and Forest Service Rangers take it very seriously.

 Peak View Winter Parking Area